doguilmak/Wildfire-Prediction-from-Satellite-Imagery/README.md

 <h2>Objectives</h2>

 <p>Using <i>longitude</i> and <i>latitude</i> coordinates for each wildfire spot <i>(> 0.01 acres burned)</i> found on the dataset above we extracted satellite images of those areas using MapBox API to create a more convenient format of the dataset for <i>deep learning</i> and building a model that can predict whether an area is at risk of a wildfire or not. <b>Models created with this dataset predict where a fire could potentially occur.
 It was created on this basis by the Canadian state.
-This inference was made only through RGB tapes.
+This inference was made only through RGB bands.
 This should be taken into account.</b></p>

 <br>